ericgarciaresearch/RAMeN/README.md

 When to adjust:

-If you recover an unusually large number of low-abundance zOTUs (MetaFig 5), consider increasing to 3–5.
+If you recover an unusually large number of low-abundance zOTUs, consider increasing to 3–5.
 For COI, 5 has been recommended (Antich et al. 2021) and generally performs well.
 For most other markers (16S, 12S, 18S, ITS), 2 is usually appropriate.

 --zotu-identity (default: 1)

 Minimum identity required when clustering exact sequence variants into zOTUs.
-The default (1) retains exact sequence variants only.
+The default (1) retains exact sequence variants only (ESV/ASV).

 When to adjust:

-Rarely needs modification.
-Only consider lowering if biological justification exists for merging extremely similar sequence variants.
+Only consider lowering if OTUs are desired or if biological justification exists for merging extremely similar sequence variants.
 For most metabarcoding studies, retain the default.

 --max-query-results (default: 1000)

 Maximum number of BLAST hits retained for each zOTU before LCA assignment.